jammees/Rethink-Engine/README.md

 - evaera (GitHub) for Promise
 - HowManySmall (GitHub) for Janitor
 - Brownsage for helping with Camera
-- nidorx (GitHub) for dat.GUI to test Rethink
+- Michael-48 (GitHub) for Iris to test Rethink

 <h3>Contribution</h3>